-CITY OF JONESTOWN, TEXAS SCHEDULE OF FINDINGS AND QUESTIONED COSTS FOR THE YEAR ENDED SEPTEMBER 30, 2016
+CITY OF JONESTOWN, TEXAS SCHEDULE OF FINDINGS AND QUESTIONED COSTS FOR THE YEAR ENDED SEPTEMBER 30, 2017

-SECTION I - SUMMARY OF AUDITOR'S RESULTS

-FINANCIAL STATEMENTS Unmodified Type of auditor's report issued: Internal control over financial reporting: Material weakness(es) identified?
-Yes \boxtimes No Significant deficiencies identified that are not considered to be material weaknesses? \boxtimes None reported Yes Noncompliance material to financial statements noted?
-Yes X No FEDERAL AWARDS Under the guidelines of federal Uniform Guidance, a Single Audit was not required due to expenditures of federal awards being less than \$750,000.
-SECTION II - FINANCIAL STATEMENT FINDINGS Findings Related to Financial Statements Which are Required to be Reported in Accordance with
+SECTION I - SUMMARY OF AUDITOR'S RESULTS FINANCIAL STATEMENTS Type of auditor's report issued: Unmodified Internal control over financial reporting: Material weakness(es) identified?
+Yes \boxtimes No Significant deficiencies identified that are not considered to be material weaknesses?
+Yes \boxtimes None reported Noncompliance material to financial statements noted?
+FEDERAL AWARDS Yes No Under the guidelines of federal Uniform Guidance, a Sign of federal awards being less than \$750,000. ngle Aud it was not requ iired du e to expenditures S SECTION II - FINANCIAL STATEMENT FINDING Findings Related to Financial Statements Which are Government Auditing Standards: No findings or questioned costs were required to be reported and a for the years and of Sentember 20, 2017 and 20 Required ported in • Standards for the years ended September 30, 2017 and 20 SECTION III - FEDERAL AWARDS FINDINGS AN Findings Related to Federal Awards Which are Require ND QUES